 \section{Conclusion}

-In this paper, we proposed an approach to use a SNN in order to classify different traffic classes encrypted with different techniques (via VPN or Tor).
+In this paper, we proposed an approach to use an SNN to classify different traffic classes encrypted with different techniques (via VPN or Tor).
+No previous work has used SNNs for the purpose of traffic classification.
 We only considered packet size and time of arrival of flow traffic.
-The input data were therefore 2D-histograms representing a session of 60s in both forward and backward directions.
-We reached an overall accuracy of 95.93\% and an average precision of 96.9\% on test dataset with a simple network made up with only one hidden layer and trained on only 65\% of the dataset.
-Thus, we have shown that SNN can be very relevant for Internet traffic classification, with applications in the industry since SNN can run on neuromorphic hardware with low energy consumption \cite{Roy2019}.
-Finally, progress can be made and the model performance can be enhanced by considering spiking convolutional layers that are very promising.
+Therefore, the input data were 2D-histograms representing a session of 60s in both forward and backward directions.
+We reached an overall accuracy of 95.93\% and an average precision of 96.9\% on the test dataset with a simple network made up of only one hidden layer and trained on only 65\% of the dataset.
+Thus, we have shown that SNN can be very relevant for Internet traffic classification with applications in the industry since SNN can run on neuromorphic hardware with low energy consumption \cite{Roy2019}.
+Finally, progress can be made, and the model performance can be enhanced by considering spiking convolutional layers that are very promising.